CNN International: Online

-In early 2008, CNN began maintaining a live streaming broadcast available to those who receive CNN at home.
+In early 2008, CNN began maintaining a live-streaming broadcast available to those who receive CNN at home.
 CNN International is broadcast live, as part of the RealNetworks SuperPass subscription outside the U.S. CNN also offers several RSS feeds and podcasts.

-On April 18, 2008, CNN.com was targeted by Chinese hackers in retaliation for the channel's coverage on the 2008 Tibetan unrest.
-CNN reported that they took preventive measures after news broke of the impending attack.Claburn, Thomas: "CNN Faces Cyberattack Over Tibet Coverage " InformationWeek, 2008 The company was honored at the 2008 Technology & Engineering Emmy Awards for development and implementation of an integrated and portable IP-based live, edit and store-and-forward digital newsgathering system.
+On April 18, 2008, CNN.com was targeted by Chinese hackers in retaliation for the channel's coverage of the 2008 Tibetan unrest.
+CNN reported that they took preventive measures after news broke of the impending attack.
+The company was honored at the 2008 Technology & Engineering Emmy Awards for development and implementation of an integrated and portable IP-based live, edit and store-and-forward digital newsgathering system.

-On October 24, 2009, CNN launched a new version of the CNN.com website, revamping it adding a new "sign up" option where users may create their own user name, a new "CNN Pulse" (beta) feature along with a new red color theme.
+On October 24, 2009, CNN launched a new version of the CNN.com website, revamping it by adding a new "sign up" option where users may create their user name, a new "CNN Pulse" (beta) feature along a new red color theme.
 However, most of the news archived on the website has been deleted.
-CNN also has a channel in the popular video-sharing site YouTube, but its videos can only be viewed in the United States, a source of criticism among YouTube users worldwide.
+CNN also has a channel on the popular video-sharing site YouTube, which as of October 2025 has 18.7 million subscribers.

-In April 2010, CNN announced via Twitter its upcoming food blog called "Eatocracy," in which it will "cover all news related to food – from recalls to health issues to culture."
+In April 2010, CNN announced via Twitter its upcoming food blog called "Eatocracy", which will "cover all news related to food – from recalls to health issues to culture."
 CNN had an internet relay chat (IRC) network at chat.cnn.com.
 CNN placed a live chat with Benjamin Netanyahu on the network in 1998.

 CNN also maintains a wire service known as CNN Wire, a CNN Newsource division.